NithinMahesh1/DataStructuresNotes/README.md

 Note that we should place the business logic in the controller.
 Since the contoller handles the calls to a specific resource, queries the data by making calls to the business logic layer and links the data (model) back to the appropriate view.

-For more information about business logic layer and proper architecture practices look at: https://stackoverflow.com/questions/4415904/business-logic-in-mvc/17065503#17065503
+For more information about business logic layer and proper architecture practices look at this [link](https://stackoverflow.com/questions/4415904/business-logic-in-mvc/17065503#17065503)
 More importantly this is taken from there:

 ```